“Doubt kills more dreams than failure ever will.” –Karim Seddiki

 No one is immune to spells of uncertainty.
 It’s just part of the human experience.
-We’re instinctually driven to overcome potential threats.
+We’re instinctually driven to respond to potential threats.
 The same survival mechanism gets triggered today whenever we come across someone smarter, prettier or more virtuous than we are.
-Unlike our ancestors, we have the luxury of time to contemplate and determine if we have what it takes to deal with our adversaries based on the stories we tell ourselves and the fictitious yardstick we measure ourselves against.

 When these primal insecurities aren’t handled with care, it can manifest into crippling self-doubt.
 The dysfunctional aspect of our inner dialogue has been personified as our inner-critic, saboteur or shadow self – a ruthless entity that invades our minds and undermines our success by reminding us of our weaknesses and downplaying our strengths.

 Despite the best of intentions, it can be a challenge to silence the voice in our heads.
-Self-worth is woven into our psyche based on how we were raised and what we learned as we integrated into our surroundings.
+Self-worth is woven into our psyche based on how we were raised and what we learned while growing up.
 For this reason, some of us have to work harder than others in dealing with our feelings of inadequacy.

-Chad Helmstetter, author of What to Say When You Talk to Yourself, says that by the time the average person has reached their eighteenth birthday, they have heard the word “no” or things they can’t do 148,000 times!
+Chad Helmstetter, author of What to Say When You Talk to Yourself, says that by the time the average person has reached their eighteenth birthday, they have heard the word ‘no’ 148,000 times!
 This figure pertains to the average positive home.
 The figure would be much larger for those who weren’t raised in nurturing environments.

 Our childhood impressions are stored in our subconscious.
 According to Bruce Lipton, author of Spontaneous Evolution, 95% of our behavior is dictated by our subconscious mind.
-Most behavior and daily decisions are automatic, without any consideration on our part, including the ones connected to our identity.
+Most behavior and daily decisions are automatic, without any consideration on our part.

 If you’re someone who maintains high standards, constantly raising the bar and trying to achieve more, then maintaining confidence in your abilities in indispensable.
 This doesn’t mean that successful people don’t experience periods of self-doubt – they’ve simply become adept at managing and channeling it in a way that serves them.